stanford-rc/globus.stanford.edu/cloud/elm.md

 * Workgroups Rule: Even if you give Globus full read, write, and delete access, your workgroup membership will limit what Globus can do.
 Specifically…

-  * You must be a member of your bucket's main workgroup to have _any_ access.
+  * You must be a member of your bucket's main workgroup to have read access.
+    If you are in either the "Uploader" or the "Editor" workgroup, you are automatically part of this workgroup.

-  * You must be a member of your bucket's "Writers" workgroup to have read/write access.
+  * You must be a member of your bucket's "Uploader" workgroup to have read/write access.

-  * You must be a member of your bucket's "Editors" workgroup to have full access.
+  * You must be a member of your bucket's "Editor" workgroup to have full read/write/delete access.

 * No Cross-Account Access: Elm does not support S3 cross-account bucket access.
-  Instead, you should add users to the appropriate work, so they can create their own access keys.
+  Instead, you should add users to the appropriate workgroup, so they can create their own access keys.

 ### Globus Limitations